 Does opening a new bank account put a hard inquiry on my credit report?

-Most of the time, opening a checking or savings account does not result in a hard inquiry on your credit report.
+Opening a checking or savings account usually does not result in a hard inquiry on your credit report.

 Instead, most banks will do a soft pull on your credit, which does not affect your score at all.